zawzaww/zawzaww.github.io/index.md

 </p>
 <p align="center"> <b>PERSONAL BLOG</b> </p>
 <p align="center">
   I use Medium as a Personal Blog for writing Tech articles, Android and others.
-You can read articles on my Medium Blog.
+You can read articles on my Personal blog.
 </p>
 <p align="center">
   <b>